micro/micro/docs/architecture/README.md

 - Server - the micro server which encapsulates infrastructure and distributed systems concerns
 - Clients - entrypoints for accessing the server and services run by Micro
-- Library - the Go service library used to write Micro services
+- Framework - the Go service framework used to write Micro services
 - Environment - an instance of the micro service running locally or in a remote environment
 - Namespaces - isolated grouping of resources and multi-tenancy as a concept across Micro